 Christian Social Concerns

 This dedicated group of parishioners provides food, clothing and referrals for those in need who come to St. Mary’s for help.
-Assistance is provided each Monday, Wednesday and Friday from 1:00–2:00 PM.
+Assistance is provided each Monday, Wednesday and Friday from 1:00–2:00 pm.
 In operation since 1965, volunteers provide help by interviewing clients, assessing their needs, bagging food and stocking shelves.
-Each Sunday a food basket is placed in the narthex of the church for donations and brought forward at the offertory at both services.

 Each December, parishioners sign up to provide Christmas gifts for children whose families are receiving help from local Mental Health Services.